raspberrypilearning/python-bytes-gross-groceries/en/step_1.md

 You’ve got some starter code that defines the characters and numbers.
 Let’s start the story.

+You can use f-strings in Python to add variables into your text.
+You need to place an `f` before the string starts and the variable name needs to be surrounded by `{}`
 <div class="c-project-code">
 --- code ---
 ---